jillesvangurp/kt-search-kts/README.md

 ## Pre-requisites

-You need kotlin 1.7 installed on your system.
-It's available from most linux package managers, the snap store, home brew (mac), etc. It of course needs a jvm as well.
+You need kotlin installed on your system.
+It's available from most linux package managers, the snap store, sdkman, home brew (mac), etc. It of course needs a jvm as well.

 ## Adding kt-search-kts to your script